-Here at the Baby Sleep Site™, we take great pride in the fact that we’re an international business.
+Here at the Baby Sleep Site®, we take great pride in the fact that we’re an international business.
 We’ve worked with families from across the globe in an effort to get a better night’s sleep.
-Geography has never been a barrier for us; in fact, two of our sleep consultants are living internationally themselves!
-Melissa Kenzig splits her time between the U.S. and France, and Amy Bryant currently calls Germany home.
-And, both know a thing or two about cultural differences regarding baby and toddler sleep!
+Geography has never been a barrier for us; not only do we work with families from around the world, we’ve also hired several employees over the years who live overseas!

 After years spent helping families from all over the world, one of the things we’ve learned is that cultural differences play a big role in sleep training.
 In this article, we’ll take a look at how different cultures view and handle co-sleeping, naps, bedtimes, maternity leave, and sleep training, to name a few.
 Why?
 Not to divide us parents, but to share with you that if you are not raising your baby like the “norm” in your own country, chances are that it’s the “norm” somewhere and you’re not alone!